-- by additional accessories (e.g. bags, locks, carriers, etc). - due to a violation of this guideline. - due to force majeure, accident, abuse, unprofessional repairs, lacking service / care or wearing. - due to misuse (e.g. use of bicycle not according to dedicated category (see 2.1.3 and 4.1); use of a double crown fork; extension of system travel; use of larger disc brake rotors; overload by jumps, etc). - due to a use of replacement parts not according to original bicycle specification or by CUBE approved spare parts.
+- by additional accessories (e.g. bags, locks, carriers, etc). - due to a violation of this guideline. - due to force majeure, accident, abuse, unprofessional repairs, lacking service / care or wearing. - due to misuse (e.g. use of bicycle not according to dedicated category (see 2.1.3 and 4.1); use of a double crown fork; extension of system travel; use of larger disc brake rotors; overload by jumps, etc). - due to a use of replacement parts not according to orignial bicycle specification or by CUBE approved spare parts.

-MTB/ ROAD BIKE/ TREKKING 7 15 Handover inspectio n Inspecting the wheels: In an checklist Concentricity and centring of the wheel rims, concentricity and position of the cover ecting the brake Testing the spoke tension / air and tyre pressure $\bigcirc$ Laying of brake cables/lines ۰, Correct installation and fixed position of the $\bigcirc$ Adjustment of the hand brake lev er wheels $\bigcirc$ Adjustment of the brake pads Other inspections: $\bigcirc$ /isual tightness test of the hydrauli c brake systems Adjustment and fixed position of the handlebar $\smile$ Checking all fastening screws in the e brake and handlebar stem, fixed position of the crank arm $\sim$ The functioning and response of t ear wheel brakes he front and Adjustment and fixed position of the saddle and seatpost, fixed position of the handles Insn ecting the gearshift: Fixed position of the assembly rivet of the chain aying the hub cable and shift cab le Functioning of lights (if available) $\bigcirc$ Adjustment of the gear lever or ge Adjustment and fixed position of the carrier, mudguards and kickstands (if available) Adjustment of the end stops (derailleur/switch-gear) Adjustment of the cable tension Functioning and freedom of movement illeur/switch- Assembly and fixed position of other attach- when handing over the bicycle: The purchased object was handed over in a ment \\ of the gearshift complete and perfect condition including the \ Checking all fastening screws in th gearshift system ie operating manual.
-Overbal instructions were given on the safe use o Insp ecting the chassis: the bicycle, particularly operating guidelines for ( ) E Basic functions and tightness of th e front fork the disc brakes - if applicable. $\cup{s}$ Basic functions and tightness of the strut, adjustment/freedom of mov steering head bearing, checking a ement of the Reference was made to the respective instructions in the operating manual which are to be observed.
-S crews of the chassis components Reference was made to the warranty obligation $\bigcirc$ nspecting all screw connections intages Stays n the chain- in the CUBE operating manual.
-Aft er inspecting these items, pleas e check off!
-Cov mments: Cor iments.
-Pla ce, date: Retailer signature:
+OPERATING INSTRUCTIONS 69 15 Handover inspection Inspecting the wheels: checklist Concentricity and centring of the wheel rims, Inspecting the brake concentricity and position of the cover Laying of brake cables/lines Testing the spoke tension / air and tyre pressure \bigcirc Adjustment of the hand brake lever Correct installation and fixed position of the wheels \bigcirc Adjustment of the brake pads Other inspections: \bigcirc /isual tightness test of the hydraulic brake systems Adjustment and fixed position of the handlebar \sim Checking all fastening screws in the brake system and handlebar stem, fixed position of the crank arm \bigcirc 1 The functioning and response of the front and ear wheel brakes Adjustment and fixed position of the saddle and seatpost, fixed position of the handles ecting the gearshift: Fixed position of the assembly rivet of the chain aying the hub cable and shift cable Functioning of lights (if available) \sim Adjustment of the gear lever or gearshifter Adjustment and fixed position of the carrier, mudguards and kickstands (if available) Adjustment of the end stops (derailleur/switch- gear) Assembly and fixed position of other attachment parts \bigcirc F Adjustment of the cable tension When handing over the bicycle: \ / unctioning and freedom of movement of the gearshift The purchased object was handed over in a complete and perfect condition including the Checking all fastening screws in the gearshift system operating instructions.
+Verbal instructions were given on the safe use o Inspecting the chassis: the bicycle, particularly operating guidelines for () E Basic functions and tightness of the front fork the disc brakes - if applicable. \cup{s} Basic functions and tightness of the suspension trut, adjustment/freedom of movement of the teering head bearing, checking all fastening Reference was made to the respective instructions in the operating instructions which are to be observed. crews of the chassis components Reference was made to the warranty obligation \sim nspecting all screw connections in the chain- tays in the CUBE operating instructions.
+Aft er inspecting these items, please check off!
+Cor mments: Pla ce, date: Retailer signature: